-Class Mark Rang Grade Related Criteria for Essays/Exams/Reports e First Class Honours 80+ Outstanding answer based on extensive reading that demonstrates an impressive ability to understand theoretical literature and to make connections between that literature and appropriate examples.
+Class Mark Grade Related Criteria for Essays/Exams/Reports Rang e First Class Honours 80+ Outstanding answer based on extensive reading that demonstrates an impressive ability to understand theoretical literature and to make connections between that literature and appropriate examples.
 Exceptional insight and originality in the use of evidence.
 Very well written with no grammatical or other errors.
-Contains material of publishable quality, as a whole or in part, as г 1 a journal paper, and is worthy of retaining for reference.
-(Reports) Exceptional insight and originality in the application of methodology - Exceptional analytical skills as evidenced by Ability to make connections between own results and the literature, where appropriate 7 70-79 Excellent answer based on extensive reading and a clear understanding of theoretical debates.
+Contains material of publishable quality, as a whole or in part, as a journal paper, and is worthy of retaining for reference.
+(Reports) Exceptional insight and originality in the application of methodology Exceptional analytical skills as evidenced by Ability to make connections between own results and the literature, where appropriate

+70-79 Excellent answer based on extensive reading and a clear understanding of theoretical debates.
 Original or insightful answer drawing on own observations and critical treatment of literature.
 Contains material that is potentially of publishable quality, in part, as a journal paper, and / or is worthy of retaining for reference.
-(Reports) Strong insight and/or originality in the application of methodology Original or insightful answer drawing on own observations Strong analytical skills Ability to make connections between own results and the literature, where appropriate 6 60-69 Very good answer that shows a thorough understanding of arguments, contributions and context, with efficient use of relevant reading and examples.
-Jours Well organised, clearly expressed and a direct response to the question / topic.
-Hoi I - Evidence of good analytical skills and reflecting wider reading.
-Second Class Honours Grade I Does not display the outstanding ability, critical acuity and/or originality characterising the award of first class honours 0 p (Reports) Secon Shows insight and thoroughness in the application of methodology - Good analytical skills Ability to make connections between own results and the literature, where appropriate
+(Reports) Strong insight and/or originality in the application of methodology Original or insightful answer drawing on own observationsStrong analytical skills Ability to make connections between own results and the literature, where appropriate 60-69 Very good answer that shows a thorough understanding of arguments, contributions and context, with efficient use of relevant reading and examples. nours Well organised, clearly expressed and a direct response to the question / topic.
+H0 I Evidence of good analytical skills and reflecting wider reading.
+Class F Grade Does not display the outstanding ability, critical acuity and/or originality characterising the award of first class honours Op (Reports) Second Class Honours Grade I Shows insight and thoroughness in the application of methodology Good analytical skills Ability to make connections between own results and the literature, where appropriate 50-59 Competent treatment of ideas and concepts from classes and set reading Little evidence of independent critical appraisal. ass S Evidence of good effort and sound argument, but little spark or cond Cla Honours Grade II critical insight. nd ono (Reports) Second Hond Grad Competent but lackluster application of methodology Š Little attention given to limitations of approach Good analytical skills Lacks connections between own results and the literature, where appropriate

-50-59 - Competent treatment of ideas and concepts from classes and set reading Little evidence of independent critical appraisal.
-Second Class Honours Grade II - Evidence of good effort and sound argument, but little spark or CI OL critical insight. nd no ad (Reports) econd Clas Honours Grade II Competent but lackluster application of methodology Š Little attention given to limitations of approach Good analytical skills - Lacks connections between own results and the literature, where appropriate 40-49 - Shows a basic understanding of the question / topic and of the broader subject area - Little evidence of detailed knowledge or reading is partial and selective Pass - Contains mistakes, misunderstandings or irrelevant material. \mathbf{P}{2} - Poor organisation, poor expression and an uncritical approach.
-(Reports) Poor organization and application of methodology - Poor analytical skill - Few connections between own results and the wider literature 0-39 - At worst, nothing of relevance in answer to the question / topic. - At best, not a direct response to the question / topic, but shows some basic understanding of the general field. - Likely to be muddled and/or incomplete, and poorly expressed.
-Fail - Little evidence of reading or reading sources are trivial.
-H (Reports) Inappropriate application of methodology Poor understanding of approaches - No analysis of results 0 - No connections between own results and the wider literature 0 - Copied or plagiarised answer with no intellectual input from ii student Fail - Work penalised for late submission without the granting of an extension by the module facilitator. - Plagiarised material may be reported to the University Authorities
+40-49 Shows a basic understanding of the question / topic and of the broader subject area Little evidence of detailed knowledge or reading is partial and selective Pass Contains mistakes, misunderstandings or irrelevant material.
+Pa Poor organisation, poor expression and an uncritical approach.
+(Reports) Poor organization and application of methodology Poor analytical skill Few connections between own results and the wider literature 0-39 - At worst, nothing of relevance in answer to the question / topic. - At best, not a direct response to the question / topic, but shows some basic understanding of the general field.
+Likely to be muddled and/or incomplete, and poorly expressed.
+Fail Little evidence of reading or reading sources are trivial. Ĕ (Reports) Inappropriate application of methodology Poor understanding of approaches No analysis of results No connections between own results and the wider literature 0 Copied or plagiarised answer with no intellectual input from student Fail Work penalised for late submission without the granting of an extension by the module facilitator. - Plagiarised material may be reported to the University Authorities